XWALLFilter for Microsoft Exchange 2013

 installed, filtering for entries with Source = XWALLFilter to confirm the

-installation will show an event = 15, “XWALLFilter has been enabled” since the
+will show an event = 15, “XWALLFilter has been enabled” since the last time the

-Transport service was started.
-If this event is not present, you may force a
+started.
+If this event is not present, you may force a refresh of the

 the mailbox specific Exchange 2013 "Automatically Filter Junk E-mail"